Back to School FAQs

 Will there be a screening process?

-Parents, students and staff will be asked to screen for any symptoms every morning.
+Parents, students and staff will be asked to screen for any symptoms every morning using this screening questionnaire.
 All staff, students and visitors will be asked to stay home if they are feeling unwell.

 Will staff and students have to wear masks?